 Peerkangai Thogiayal (Ridge gourd chutney) with Pirandai Bone Setter Stem

-Vegetable Kootu Easy vegetable and lentil stew
+Vegetable Kootu Easy vegetable and lentil stew for the new mother

 Nourishing Masoor Dal for the New Mom